Tytila of East Anglia: Reign

 Nothing is known of Tytila's life or his rule, as no written records have survived from this period in East Anglian history.
 The mediaeval chronicler Roger of Wendover dated Tytila's reign from 578, but his source of information is unknown and the accession date may have been a guess on the part of the chronicler.
 Tytila's son and successor, Rædwald, the greatest of the Wuffingas monarchs, is the first East Anglian king who is more than a semi-historical figure, although much information about him, including the year of his death, is conjectural.
 The finds from the excavations of the two separate cemeteries at Sutton Hoo in Suffolk and at other sites in East Anglia point to close connections at this time between south-eastern Britain, the Frankish Rhinelands, the Eastern Mediterranean and of growing royal prestige and authority, reflected by the magnificent grave-goods discovered in the main burial-ship at Sutton Hoo.
 The grave goods at Sutton Hoo also point to close ties with Sweden.
 Names of family members also share similarity with names in Sweden at the same time.
 Plates on helmets found at the Valsgärde ship burial are so close to the ones from Sutton Hoo that it has been theorized that they were made by the same craftsman or a close associate or apprentice.
 The poem Beowulf from a few centuries later also lends validity to a close connection between the East Angles and their Southern Swedish cousins.

-The date that Tytlila died is unknown, but he is thought to have been succeeded by his son Rædwald in about 616.
+The date that Tytila died is unknown, but he is thought to have been succeeded by his son Rædwald in about 616.